-In the case of the Public Appointments Service, please submit your request by email to: dpo@publicjobs.ie
+In the case of publicjobs, please submit your request by email to: dpo@publicjobs.ie

 In the case of the Irish Prison Service, The Data Protection Co-Ordinator IDA Business Park Ballinalee Road, Longford.

 Ensure that you describe the records you seek in the greatest possible detail to enable identification of the relevant record(s).